abhishekgoud343/TextEditor/README.md

 And additinally a few themes are also provided.

-The application is built using the Java SWing framework.
+The application is built using the Java Swing framework.